core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 \[ The editor is asked to remove this section before publication. \]

+* Changes since draft-ietf-core-echo-request-tag-10 (Barry's comments)

+    * Aligned terminology on attacker
+    * A number of clarifications and editorial fixes

 * Changes since draft-ietf-core-echo-request-tag-09:

     * Allow intermediaries to do Echo processing, provided they ask at least as much freshness as they forward